 Privacy statement of Xing: https://privacy.xing.com/en/privacy-policy

-If you do not want Facebook, Google+, Twitter, Instagram, YouTube, Pinterest, Kununu, Xing, LinkedIn or Flickr to assign the data collected through our website to your profile in the respective service, you must log out of the relevant service before visiting our website.
+If you do not want Facebook, Twitter, Instagram, YouTube, Pinterest, Kununu, Xing or LinkedIn to assign the data collected through our website to your profile in the respective service, you must log out of the relevant service before visiting our website.
 You can also fully prevent the loading of plug-ins with add-ons for your browser, e.g. with the script blocker “NoScript” (http://noscript.net/).

 We use the personal data you have made available solely on an internal basis for the advised and agreed purposes:

-- as a shareholder and member, for processing contracts concluded with you on the exercising of your rights of residence
+- as a shareholder and member, for processing contracts concluded with you on the exercising of your shareholder rights and rights of residence

 - as a prospective customer, for processing the booking you requested of an introductory offer